Dave Leduc: 2016-2017: Championship pursuit and Lethwei in Japan

-2018

-Chasing the 4th title
+2018: Myanmar Lethwei World Championship and Tun Tun Min Trilogy

 On 19 August 2018, at the 3rd Myanmar Lethwei World Championship, Leduc returned to face former Rajadamnern Stadium, WPMF and IKF Champion Diesellek TopkingBoxing inside the Thein Pyu Stadium in Yangon, Myanmar.

 The matchup was mediatized as Lethwei vs Muaythai.
 With more than 200 fights to his record, Diesellek was the more experienced fighter of the two, with Leduc having only 24 fights.
 For this fight and for the first time in his career, Leduc flew his longtime trainer Sifu Patrick Marcil to Myanmar.
 Prior to the bout, Leduc said in an interview that he respected Diesellek's left kick, having knocked out current Lumpini Stadium and Rajadamnern Stadium champion Youssef Boughanem in brutal manner at Lumpini Stadium in 2012.

 The fight started with some exchanges in the clinch, with Diesellek trying the first headbutt of the fight which missed and Leduc landing a left uppercut.
 Leduc continued with a fake right knee, fake left knee, followed by a right elbow, knocking out his opponent.
 Diesellek's corner called for the allowed injury time-out and woke him up.
-The fight resumed with a surprisingly energetic Diesellek, landing a left kick to Leduc's face.
-Shortly after, Leduc threw a fake kick to punch, closing the distance, followed by a knee to jaw knocking out Diesellek.
-Leduc won by KO at 2:23 of the first round, making this his sixth title defence.
-Leduc raised the Myanmar flag in the ring and helped Diesellek get back to his corner before being awarded the (MLWC) Myanmar Lethwei World Championship Openweight belt.
+The fight resumed with Diesellek landing a left kick to Leduc's head.
+Leduc threw a fake kick to punch, followed by a knee to jaw knocking out Diesellek and breaking his jaw.
+Leduc won by KO at 2:23 in the first round, marking his sixth title defence.
+He raised the Myanmar flag and performed the traditional victory dance Lethwei yay.